 At the risk of sounding like a crazy groupie obsessed with live chat support, I have to tell you more about why it’s so important.
 So, why should you offer it?
 And how is it better than any other support channel?
 Let’s find out.

 Chat support is impossible to imagine without the “live” part in it.
 It does imply that help should be provided in real-time without any delays.
-It’s almost like a call but without the awkwardness of voice interaction.
+The whole experience is almost like a phone call but without the awkwardness of voice interaction.

 Customers do expect to get the first response in chat in under 3 minutes.
 And it’s not like the bar is too high.
 Modern live chat solutions, like HelpCrunch, provide support reps with numerous tools for accelerating their workflow: canned responses, help center integration, automated follow-ups, etc. There’s no excuse for being slow anymore.